wehlutyk/thesis/content/3-gistr-3-methods.md

   But if the spam introduced by one subject naturally propagates to data seen by other subjects in the experiment, as is the case for transmission chains, effective anti-spam pressures and motivations need to be factored into the design.
 * *Recruitment cost*:
-  while recruiting up to a few hundred subjects is cheaper than the equivalent for a laboratory experiment (not counting the development cost), ^[Global competition on online platforms like Prolific Academic drive subject payments down.
+  while recruiting up to a few hundred subjects is cheaper than the equivalent for a laboratory experiment (not counting the development cost), ^[Global competition on online platforms like Prolific Academic drives subject payments down.
   ]
   and is easy to manage for fast prototyping and pilot tests, recruitment cost rises linearly with the number of subjects and the time they spend on the experiment, unless a different strategy is used.
   Turning an experiment into a playful application or an application useful to the subjects (effectively making them users) involves yet another set of skills, can prove challenging, and must be factored into the development cost.